MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-intro-aad.md

 After a session is directed through the proxy, the proxy can perform the following:
 1. Inspect the traffic for user activities
-3. Display the identified events in the Cloud App proxy portal
+3. Display the identified activities in the Cloud App proxy portal
 2. Save the traffic logs and analyze them
 3. Enable the admin to export the traffic logs
 4. Enforce policies on the session